thibaut-neoledge/azure-docs.fr-fr/articles/partner-appcelerator-mobile-services-javascript-backend-appcelerator-get-started.md

 1. Dans le portail Mobile Services, sélectionnez l'onglet **Données** de votre service mobile.

-2. Cliquez sur **Ajouter une table** et créez une table nommée **TodoItem**.
+2. Cliquez sur **Ajouter une table** et créez une table nommée

-3. Téléchargez une nouvelle [application Todolist] Appcelerator et décompressez le projet.
+3. Download a new Appcelerator [Todolist application] and unzip the project.

-4. Si vous ne l'avez pas déjà fait, téléchargez et installez [Appcelerator Titanium Studio][Appcelerator Titanium] et le Kit de développement logiciel (SDK) v3.2.1 ou une version supérieure.
-Vous avez également besoin de Xcode (v 5.0 +) et/ou du Kit de développement logiciel (SDK) Android (v 4.3+) pour exécuter le projet.
+4. If you haven&#39;t already done so, download and install [Appcelerator Titanium Studio][Appcelerator Titanium] and SDK v3.2.1 or greater.
+You also need Xcode (v 5.0 +) &/or Android SDK (v 4.3+) to run the project.

-5. De retour dans le portail Mobile Services, sous **Tableau de bord**, sélectionnez **Gérer les clés** et faites une copie de la **Clé de l'application**.
+5. Back in the Mobile Services portal, under **Dashboard**, select **Manage Keys** and copy out the **Application Key**.

-5. Dans le fichier index.js de l'application, remplacez `<---App Name---->` et `<------------APP KEY------------>` par les valeurs de votre service mobile.
+5. In the app's index.js, replace `<---App Name---->` and `<------------APP KEY------------>` with the values from your mobile service.

-## Exécution de votre nouvelle application Appcelerator ##
+## Run your new Appcelerator app ##

-La dernière étape de ce didacticiel consiste à générer et à exécuter votre nouvelle application.
+The final stage of this tutorial is to build and run your new app.

-1. Ouvrez Titanium Studio et accédez à **File -> Import** (Fichier -> Importer) pour importer le projet que vous avez téléchargé précédemment.
+1. Open Titanium studio and go to **File -> Import** to import the project, which you downloaded previously.

     ![][0]

-2. Dans l'écran suivant, sélectionnez **Existing Projects into Workspace** (Projets existants dans l'espace de travail) et cliquez sur **Next** (Suivant).
+2. In next screen select **Existing Projects into Workspace** and click **Next**.

     ![][1]

-3. Dans l'écran de sélection des projets, utilisez l'option Browse (Parcourir) et recherchez le projet Titanium Azure que vous avez téléchargé sur le portail de gestion Azure.
+3. In project selection screen use Browse option and locate the Azure Titanium Project, which you have downloaded from Azure Management Portal.

     ![][2]

-4. Le projet que vous avez sélectionné dans la section Projects (Projets) s'affiche.
-Vous pouvez également cocher l'option " Copy projects into workspace " (Copier les projets dans l'espace de travail) pour copier le projet téléchargé dans votre espace de travail.
-Pour finir, cliquez sur Finish (Terminer) pour ouvrir le projet dans Titanium Studio.
+4. Finally it displays the project, which you have selected in projects section.
+Optionally, you can check &quot;Copy projects into workspace&quot; option, which will copy downloaded project into your workspace.
+Lastly click on Finish to open the project in your Titanium Studio.

     ![][3]

-5. Sélectionnez la plateforme (iOS/Android) sur laquelle vous voulez exécuter le projet.
+5. Select on which platform (iOS/Android) you are interested to run the project.

     ![][4]

-6. Appuyez sur le bouton Run (Exécuter) pour générer le projet et démarrer l'application dans le simulateur iPhone ou l'émulateur Android.
+6. Press the Run button to build the project and start the app in the iPhone simulator or in the Android emulator.

-7. Faites votre choix en vous basant sur les paramètres du portail de gestion Azure.
+7. Select your choice based on Azure Management Portal settings.

     ![][5]

-8. Dans l'écran suivant, cliquez sur l'icône représentant un signe plus (+), tapez un texte pertinent tel que " Suivre ce didacticiel " et cliquez sur le bouton Save (Enregistrer).<br />
+8. In next screen, click the plus (+) icon and type meaning full text such as &quot;Complete this tutorial&quot; and click Save button.<br />

     ![][6]

     ![][7]

-Ceci envoie une demande POST vers le nouveau service mobile hébergé dans Microsoft Azure.
-Les données de la requête sont insérées dans la table TodoItem.
-Les éléments stockés dans la table sont renvoyés par le service mobile et les données sont affichées dans la liste.
+This sends a POST request to the new mobile service hosted in Windows Azure.
+Data from the request is inserted into the TodoItem table.
+Items stored in the table are returned by the mobile service, and the data is displayed in the list.

 ![][8]

->[WACOM.NOTE] Vous pouvez vérifier le code qui se trouve dans le fichier app.js et permet d'accéder au service mobile pour exécuter une requête et insérer des données.
+>[WACOM.NOTE] You can review the code that accesses your mobile service to query and insert data, which is found in the TodoService.m file.

-4. De retour dans le portail de gestion, cliquez sur l'onglet **Données**, puis sur la table **TodoItems**.
+4. Back in the Management Portal, click the **Data** tab and then click the **TodoItems** table.

    	![][9]

-   	Cela vous permet de parcourir les données insérées par l'application dans la table.
+   	This lets you browse the data inserted by the app into the table.

    	![][10]

-## <a name="next-steps"> </a>Étapes suivantes
+## <a name="next-steps"> </a>Next Steps
-Maintenant que vous avez effectué le démarrage rapide, découvrez comment exécuter d'autres tâches importantes dans Mobile Services :
+Now that you have completed the quickstart, learn how to perform additional important tasks in Mobile Services:

-* [Prise en main de l'authentification]
+* [Get started with authentication]
-  <br/>En savoir plus sur l'authentification des utilisateurs de votre application avec un fournisseur d'identité.
+  <br/>Learn how to authenticate users of your app with an identity provider.

-* [Prise en main des notifications Push]
+* [Get started with push notifications]
-  <br/>En savoir plus sur l'envoi d'une notification Push très basique sur votre application.
+  <br/>Learn how to send a very basic push notification to your app.